dotplix/dotplix.github.io/_posts/2019-10-30-jordan-peterson-ve-12-rules-for-life.markdown

 Kendini İfade Etmek : Anlaşılmak çok önemli.
 Bu noktada kendini düzgün ve gerçekten ifade edebilen bir kişi müthiş bir kuvvet ediniyor.

 > Get your words together.
 Make yourself an articulate creature.
 Than you are deadly.
 In the best possible way.
 And take that seriously.
 Learn to find your true voice.
 Every time deviate from that for expedient reasons you corrupt yourself.
 Your arguments becomes your character.
 Became articulate and clear you can possibly become.
 Nothing more practical and noble than that at the same time.

+Peterson kendini ifade etmek konusunda insanlara kendini zayıf hissettirecek hiçbir şeyi söylememelerini öğütlüyor.

+* Çatışma'dan Kaçınan İnsanın İkilemi
 * Düşen Cennet
 * Cehennem
 * 5'li Kişilik Analizi